 3 On-entry data shows that pupils are starting school with lower starting points.
 As well as in the EYFS, this has the potential to impact on attainment throughout the primary school phase.
-In September 2022, baseline assessment showed that 46% are below age related expectations in Reading and Writing and 57% in Maths when they started Reception.
+In September 2023, baseline assessment showed that 67% are below age related expectations in Reading and Writing and 53% in Maths when they started Reception.
 4 Our assessments and observations indicate that the education and wellbeing of many of our disadvantaged pupils has been impacted by the Covid pandemic to a greater extent than for other pupils.
 These findings are supported by national studies.
 This has resulted in significant knowledge gaps leading to pupils falling further behind age-related expectations, especially in early reading at KS1 and writing and maths at KS2.
 5 Our observations and discussions with pupils and families have identified social and emotional issues for many pupils.
 These challenges particularly affect disadvantaged pupils, including their attainment.
 Teacher referrals for support have markedly increased in recent years e.g. ELSA, Drawing & Talking, Play Therapy etc. 6.
-Our attendance data during the academic year 2021-22 indicated that attendance among disadvantaged pupils was approximately 3% lower than for non-disadvantaged pupils.
-In the same academic year, 39% of disadvantaged pupils had been 'persistently absent' compared to 20% of their peers during that period.
+Our attendance data during the academic years 2022-23 and 2023-24, indicated that attendance among disadvantaged pupils was approximately 3% lower than for non-disadvantaged pupils.
+Furthermore, in the academic year 2022-23, 39% of disadvantaged pupils had been 'persistently absent' compared to 20% of their peers during that period.
 Our assessments and observations indicate that absenteeism is negatively impacting disadvantaged pupils' progress.